 Advertising – most popular mobile app monetization strategy

 Advertising is the most popular strategy among those companies which want to monetize their apps.
 Its main principle is very simple: your app remains free, but you equip it with some third-party ads.
 Therefore, you earn money from views, clicks, and so on.
 Here are some of the most efficient types of ads:

 Video content is considered to be extremely engaging, so adding video ads to your application is a great decision.
 Videos can either be shown at transition points (for instance, while the game level is loading) or be offered to watch for a reward.
 In the case of rewards, a user can get a bit of in-game virtual currency for watching a video, or something like this.

 Banners are ads placed at the top or bottom of your application’s layout.
 They are often shown all the time until a user stops using the app or closes the banners themselves, if possible.
-Keep in mind that the banners should be designed very carefully.
-They are small on their own, and even smaller on the smartphone’s screen.
-So they shouldn’t contain too much text — a user won’t pay a lot of attention to tiny letters.
-Here A/B testing using machine learning could be useful.

 These ads appear in the smartphone’s status bar, just like push notifications.
 Again, be careful and don’t overuse them.
 Otherwise, such ads will only irritate your users, and nothing more.